MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 2. Select **Manage Viva Connections**.
 3. Select the **+ Create dashboard** or **View dashboard** button.
 4. Select **+ Add a card**.
-5. Select the type of card you want to add from the dashboard card toolbox and then follow the steps below to set up each type of card.
+5. Select the type of card you want to add from the dashboard card toolbox and then use the instructions later in this article to set up each type of card.
 As you’re building the dashboard, you can preview its appearance in mobile and desktop for different audiences.
 6. When you're done adding cards and [applying targeting to specific audiences](use-audience-targeting-in-viva-connections.md), **Preview** the experience to ensure an ideal viewing experience.
 7. Once you’re satisfied with how the dashboard looks in preview, select **Publish** or **Republish** at the top-right of your dashboard to make it available for use on your home site, in Teams, and in Teams mobile app.